-3.8.7 Interrupt Coalescing
+3.5.7 Interrupt Coalescing

-The Ethernet driver tries to reduce the number of interrupts by delaying the interrupts from the adapter or CNA.
-This reduces CPU utilization during a high traffic rate.
+The Ethernet driver tries to reduce the number of interrupts by delaying the interrupts from the adapter, which reduces CPU utilization during a high traffic rate.
 The interrupt delay duration can be set to change dynamically within a range of values, depending on the receive rate (known as Adaptive Interrupt Coalescing (AIC)), or can be set to a constant value.

-3.8.7.1 Setting the Interrupt Delay Duration to a Range of Values (AIC)
+3.5.7.1 Setting the Interrupt Delay Duration to a Range of Values (AIC)

 For receive interrupts, AIC is enabled by default.
 When AIC is enabled, the default low limit is 0 microseconds and the default high limit is 96 microseconds.
 In low traffic, the interrupt delay is set to 0 for best latency.
 As the number of interrupts per second increases, the delay is increased to higher values proportional to the receive rate, up to the default high limit of 96 microseconds.
 You can change the low and high limits using ethtool.
-For example, to set a low limit of 8 and a high limit of 40, run where eth<N> is the name of the Ethernet device you are working on (for example, eth0).
+For example, to set a low limit of 8 and a high limit of 40, run:

 '''

-ethtool -C eth<N> rx-usecs-low 8 ethtool -C eth<N> rx-usecs-high 40
+ethtool -C eth<N> rx-usecs-low 8

+ethtool -C eth<N> rx-usecs-high 40

 '''